Are we alone in the Universe?

 Apart from anything else, there is no real world application of an incompleteness proof, so why should such a proof be adjudged as superior to all the mathematical advances that have led to the development of modern technology?
 It is very difficult to fathom why, even given that a person has a belief that the incompleteness proof is correct, that a person should find it profound in any way.
 After all, all it supposedly proves is that if a formal system could refer to its own statements, then it would not be able to prove certain self-referential statements.
 But it says absolutely nothing about whether the formal system could prove or not prove other statements that are not self-referential.
 After all, if a mathematical system could logically state the equivalent of “This statement is not provable”, what would be so profound about not being able to prove it?

 It is noteworthy that the notion of incompleteness has been used to promote all sorts of wacky claims, such as that it demonstrates the existence of god, see Gödel’s Incompleteness: The #1 Mathematical Breakthrough of the 20th Century, and Gödel’s Incompleteness Theorem.
-It has also been claimed that it proves the non-existence of god, see Incompleteness and God, and that it proves the existence of spirituality, see Either God exists or one must accept mystery.
+It has also been claimed that it proves the non-existence of god, see Incompleteness and God, and that it proves the existence of spirituality.
 Of course, the original ‘proof’ of incompleteness was written by Kurt Gödel, who, according to his wife “was religious and read the Bible in bed every Sunday morning”, and who attempted an ontological proof of god’s existence.
 He also thought that his incompleteness ‘proof’ helped to prove Platonism, that is, that mathematical concepts are actually real but non-physical things.
 Davies cites Gödel as one of the “world’s most brilliant thinkers”, but Gödel was actually a believer in intelligent design, and said:

 “I don’t think the brain came in the Darwinian manner.
 In fact, it is disprovable.
 Simple mechanism can’t yield the brain.
 I think the basic elements of the universe are simple.
 Life force is a primitive element of the universe and it obeys certain laws of action.
 These laws are not simple, and they are not mechanical.”